-The main beneficiaries of GuateCarbon are the community-based organizations in the communities they represent.
+The key GuateCarbon project partners are the participating community-based organizations.
 In addition, the local capacity of ACOFOP, the organization that represents them, is also developed so that it can provide a substantial amount of the technical assistance needed by the local communities with respect to commercializing and sustainably managing forest resources.
-CONAP is also an important beneficiary because the revenues generated by GuateCarbon can help sustain and improve existing monitoring and protection efforts in the reserve in order to maintain the purpose of and the ecological character of the reserve.
+CONAP is also an important partner because the revenues generated by GuateCarbon can help sustain and improve existing monitoring and protection efforts in the reserve in order to maintain the purpose of and the ecological character of the reserve.

 The goal of GuateCarbon is to significantly reduce the amount of illegal deforestation in the Multiple-Use Zone of the Maya Biosphere Reserve by improving its monitoring and protection, and by strengthening and developing forest-friendly economic activities that incentivize forest conservation versus outright deforestation.
 In doing so, the project aims to decrease nearly 7.5 million tons of carbon dioxide from illegal deforestation over 10 years, decrease illegal wildlife trafficking, and maintain or increase the revenue to communities from forest and non-forest timber products.

 - National Council of Protected Areas of Guatemala (CONAP)

 - Association of Forest Communities of Petén (ACOFOP)